-

 Go to article2025.02.13 Read the letter from Emil Bove accepting Danielle Sassoon's resignation - New York Times

-The New York Times published a letter the acting deputy attorney general, Emil Bove, sent Manhattan's acting U.S. attorney, Danielle Sassoon, accepting Sassoon's resignation after she refused to drop charges against Mayor Eric Adams.
+The New York Times published a letter that the acting deputy attorney general, Emil Bove, sent Manhattan's acting U.S. attorney, Danielle Sassoon, accepting Sassoon's resignation after she refused to drop charges against Mayor Eric Adams.
 Page 6 of the letter states that Eric Adams is unable to communicate candidly with "federal agencies trying to protect the public from national security threats and violent crime" due to the pending prosecution.

 Go to article